Netlify

 • Support for HTTP redirects;

-• Support for custom error page.
+• Support for custom error page through generated Netlify configuration.

 Preparation